riebeekn/experiments-in-meteor-blog/_posts/2015-09-08-package-based-architecture.md

 Simple, we've just updated `CustomChecks...` to `CustomerTracker.checks...`.

-Next let's update our stylesheet in both our main application and the package.
+Next let's update our stylesheet in both our existing application and the package.

 #####/client/stylesheets/styles.css
 {% highlight CSS %}